Health

 “Tobacco products like cigarettes and dip have been banned from advertising on TV for decades, and for good reason,” said Tobacco Free Florida Bureau Chief Shannon Hughes.
 “Yet, new in-your-face e-cigarette ads have recently infiltrated our airwaves with commercials that seem to have taken a page out of Big Tobacco’s playbook for targeting young people.”

 Florida has made notable progress in decreasing the number of young people who smoke conventional cigarettes.
-In fact, Florida has one of the lowest high school smoking rates in the country at 7.5 percent in 2014, which was below the national average of 9.2 percent in 2014.3
+In 2014, Florida had one of the lowest high school smoking rates in the country at 7.5 percent.
+This was lower than the national average of 9.2 percent for that year.

-In Florida, 11.6 percent of Florida high school students reported current hookah use in 2014, compared to 8.2 percent in 2013.4 It is a troubling and common misconception that hookah is less harmful than cigarette smoking.5 Hookah smoking is damaging to health6 and carries many of the same risks as conventional cigarette smoking.
+In Florida, 11.6 percent of Florida high school students reported current hookah use in 2014, compared to 8.2 percent in 2013.
+It is a troubling and common misconception that hookah is less harmful than cigarette smoking.
+Hookah smoking is damaging to health6 and carries many of the same risks as conventional cigarette smoking.

 South Florida Caribbean News